sys-usr/Satellite-Telemetry/README.md

 The `visualize_scaled_data` function scales numeric columns and plots a time series, along with shading regions where RPM is nonzero.

 Please refer to the comments in the code for more specific details on the functioning and usage of each method.

-## License

-This project is open-source and available to anyone interested in satellite telemetry analysis.
-Feel free to use and modify it as needed.